Skip to main content

 • Base Station Controller (BSC)

-The BSC administers the radio resources within the group of BTS and performs handovers, radio channel setup, exchange function, control radio frequency power level, and frequency hopping.
+The BSC administers the radio resources within the BTS group and performs handovers, radio channel setup, exchange function, control of radio frequency power level, and frequency hopping.

 Moreover, BCS communicates with other BTS via the A-bis interface, which uses Integrated Services Digital Network (ISDN) protocols.